-Even if you’re a die-hard carnivore, you’ll love this healthy take on vegetarian chili.
-When you use the right ingredients, you won’t even miss the meat!
+Even if you’re a die-hard carnivore, you’ll love this healthy, vegetarian chili.
+I promise you won’t even miss the meat!

 I found this recipe in an Eat This, Not That magazine, adapted it slightly, and converted it from pressure cooker to stovetop.
 I also took some notes from Julie’s recipe over at the Simple Veganista.